madara-tribe/least_squares_estimator/README.md

 # Estimate real distance via least squares
-This repository is to convert relative depth(midas prediction) to the actual physical distance (absolute distance) via the least-squares method.
+This repository is to convert relative depth(midas prediction from [this repository](https://github.com/madara-tribe/Ros2-DepthCalculator-PX2)) to the actual physical distance (absolute distance) via the least-squares method.

 after getting the absolute distance and x-coordinate, calculate angle as servo motor angle for real-world robotic applications such as object tracking or alignment.